pyinstaller/pyinstaller/doc/bootloader-building.rst

 Bootloaders can be built for other architectures such as ARM or MIPS using Docker_.
-The :blob:`bootloader/Dockerfile` contains the instructions on how to do this.
+The `Dockerfile <https://github.com/pyinstaller/pyinstaller/tree/develop/bootloader/Dockerfile>`_ contains the instructions on how to do this.
 Open it in some flavour of text previewer to see them::

     less bootloader/Dockerfile